GabrielePintus/GMOO-Project/README.md

 - dropout rate: n + Gaussian(0, 0.25)
 - activation function: ?

 #### The problem with the activation function

-How to mutate the activation function is not clear.
-One trivial solution will be to enumerate the possible activation functions and use a uniform mutation.
+Because the activation function variable is categorical, how to mutate it is not clear.
+One trivial solution will be to enumerate all the possible activation functions and use a uniform mutation.
 - 0: ReLU
 - 1: Leaky ReLU
 - 2: ELU